 A wide range of housing is available, the majority in high-rise buildings.
 The neighborhood’s stunning array of architecture includes pre-war buildings, a collection of Mies van der Rohe buildings, and landmarks including the-building-formerly-known-as the John Hancock Center.

-Streeterville offers a number of smaller "pocket" parks and playgrounds, but the lakefront is the center of attraction, never more than a couple of blocks away.
+While the neighborhood offers a number of smaller "pocket" parks and playgrounds, the lakefront is the center of attention and it’s never more than a couple of blocks away.
 Dining out is easy; deciding where to dine with so many great restaurant options is not.

-Residents are walking distance from the L’s red line and numerous buses that run up and down Michigan Avenue.
+Residents are just steps from the CTA’s Red Line and numerous buses that run up and down Michigan Avenue.